Differentiability of Distance Function and The Proximinal Condition implying Convexity: Almost Sun and a Proximinality

-It is easy to verify that the Vlasov's differentiability condition is a consequence of the almost sun property and so we have the following result which is more general than the above Theorem.\\ \begin{Theorem} In a Banach space $X$ with rotund dual $X^{\ast}$ every nonempty closed set $K$ which is almost sun, is convex. \end{Theorem} \begin{proof} Since $K$ is almost sun, by Lemma \ref{lem03} for every $r>0$ the set $ E_r (K)$ is dense in $X \diagdown K $.
-So the proof follows from the ending Theorem of Giles\cite{Giles1} page 463. \end{proof} Since a convex proximinal set is a sun, so we have the following characterization and equivalent conditions for convexity of Chebyshev and proximinal sets respectively. \begin{Corollary} Let $X$ be a Banach space with rotund dual $X^{\ast}$.
-Then a Chebyshev set $K$ is convex if and only if it is an almost sun. \end{Corollary}
+It is easy to verify that the Vlasov's differentiability condition is a consequence of the almost sun property and so we have the following result which is more general than the above Corollary.\\ \begin{Theorem} Let $X$ be a Banach space with rotund dual $X^{\ast}$ and let $K$ be nonempty closed set in $X$.
+If $K$ is an almost sun, then $K$ is convex. \end{Theorem} \begin{proof} Since $K$ is almost sun, by Lemma \ref{lem03}, for every $r>0$ the set $ E_r (K)$ is dense in $X \diagdown K $.
+Therefore, the proof follows from the ending theorem of Giles\cite[page 463]{Giles1} . \end{proof} \begin{Remark} Since an almost sun is $\delta$-sun, and in a Banach space a $\delta$-sun is convex if and only if $X^\ast$ is strictly convex, see, e.g., \cite[Theorem 4.2]{Alim}.
+Hence, the above result is a simple corollary of \cite[Theorem 4.2]{Alim}.
+But we have provided another proof for the result under a slightly stronger condition. \end {Remark}